Bangladesh players go on strike to leave tour of India in jeopardy

 "All of us want cricket to improve.
 Some of us will play for another 10 years, some for four to five years.
 We want to create a good environment for the players who will come after us so Bangladesh cricket can move forward."

-A reported list of 11 demands is said to include a reversal of the Bangladesh Cricket Board's decision to move away from the Bangladesh Premier League's franchise model.
+A reported list of 11 demands is said to include better pay and facilities as well as a reversal of the Bangladesh Cricket Board's decision to move away from the Bangladesh Premier League's franchise model.

 Shakib also said the Bangladesh women's team are welcome to join the boycott if they choose.